Family: Soldier believed dead was happy until recently

 Isabel Fernandes said her nephew was happy in the Army and had just renewed his contract until 2024.
 But she said things changed when, according to the accounts they have gathered from multiple people close to Elder Fernandes, he filed a sexual-assault claim against a superior on May 11.
 She said the family has also learned he was bullied, harassed and hazed when he was moved to a new unit following the assault.

+Army Criminal Investigations Division special agent Damon Phelps confirmed Wednesday that Elder Fernandes reported that someone had “reached out and touched his buttocks.”
+Phelps said an investigation was completed, no witnesses were found and the allegation was determined unsubstantiated.
+Officials declined to give the identity of the accused, who they said took a polygraph test.

-U.S. Army officials confirmed in a statement that Elder Fernandes reported an incident of “abusive sexual contact” and that investigation is ongoing.
-He was transferred to a different unit within the brigade and officials said they are unaware of reports of bullying or hazing.
+Officials said in a previous statement that Fernandes was transferred to a different unit within the brigade following the report and they are unaware of reports of bullying or hazing.

 According to Isabel Fernandes, the family was told by Army officials that a different superior signed her nephew’s hospital release.
 The superior dropped him off outside of a house belonging to a former roommate of Elder Fernandes.